dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 ```

 Download the latest package of FFmpeg from their [releases](http://ffmpeg.org/releases/)
 page.
-Extract it to a folder, `cd` into it and run:
+Extract it to a folder, go into the directory and run:

 ```
 # This is going to install into /usr/local